Skip to main content

 Sender reputation is based on the engagement of users with your email; a higher amount of records opening and clicking while fewer marking as spam/unsubscribed will increase your sender reputation.

-Whether you have a shared versus dedicated IP in your email marketing platform plays a role here too.
+Whether you have a shared versus dedicated IP in your email marketing platform or marketing automation platform plays a role here too.
 With a shared IP, reputation is impacted by how positive or negative your neighbor’s reputation is; if it’s positive, you will benefit.
 If it is negative, you will suffer from their behavior.

 Monitor: Email bounce data week over week to identify any potential changes in sender score.

-Solution: Reduce email audience to only those that regularly engage, and slowly increase to a larger audience over time.
+Solution: Consider A/B Testing subject lines to increase open rate and increase personalization to make the content more relevant and encourage engagement.
+Reduce email audience to only those that regularly engage, and slowly increase to a larger audience over time.
 If this still doesn’t improve your reputation, or it does improve but then tanks again, it is recommended to review where your audience is sourced from or temporarily suspend records that regularly bounce.
 You might be blocklisted by specific companies, or sending emails to records who are no longer at their company.

 Listed as “blocked” on known blocklisting sites